supervisely-ecosystem/import-wizard-docs/import_to_project/image/01_quick.md

 ### Description

-Upload images or labeled data from your computer with auto-detection of annotation format.
+Upload images or labeled data from your computer with auto-detection of annotation format

 ### Overview

 Drag and drop files, folders or an archive.
 Supervisely will automatically detect annotation format, correct `EXIF` issues, verify, and import your data.
 When uploading to an existing project, Supervisely will automatically validate and merge classes, tags, and annotations.

 <div style="display: grid; grid-template-columns: auto 1fr; grid-column-gap: 5px; grid-row-gap: 10px; grid-auto-rows: auto;">
   <b style="font-weight: 600; flex: none;" class="mr5">Image formats:</b>